Sheffield man, 23, who quit £100,000 Russia goldmine job to develop property announces exciting new project

-Church Street Sheffield: 23-year-old quits £100,000 Russia goldmine job to develop property
+Sheffield city centre restaurant to be developed by 23-year-old who quits £100,000 Russia goldmine job

 A 23-year-old Sheffield man who earned £100,000 a year working for a Russian goldmine company has left his job to seek his fortune as a full-time property entrepreneur.